gabriel-aplok/gabriel-aplok.github.io/_articles/2023-07-02-how-to-make-manifest.md

 ---
 layout: article
 status: public
-title: How to Make a Manifest (MCBE)
+title: How to Make a Manifest
 banner: https://learn.microsoft.com/en-us/minecraft/creator/documents/media/behaviorpack/introduction-to-behavior-packs.jpg
+author: Gabriel Lima
+tags: [minecraft, modding]
 date: 2023-07-02
-author: Gabriel Aplok
 ---

 The manifest file contains all the basic info about the pack that Minecraft needs to identify it.
 The tables below contain all the components of the manifest, their individual properties, and what they mean.